SpotOn Logo

 4. PROCESSING PERIOD

-Your personal data may be processed for the following periods:
+Your personal data may be processed for the following periods, depending on the purpose of processing:

-• a) in connection with enabling the use of the Website and the need to ensure system security - for the duration of your use of the Website;
+• a) in connection with the use of the Website – for the duration of your session or in accordance with the retention periods resulting from cookie settings;

-• c) in connection with submitting an enquiry via the contact form - for the period necessary to process your enquiry and provide a response;
+• c) in connection with submitting an enquiry via the contact form – for the duration of the correspondence and thereafter for the period necessary to protect against potential claims;

-• e) in connection with the establishment, exercise or defence of possible claims - for the period of their limitation specified by the applicable law;
+• e) for the establishment, exercise or defense of possible legal claims – until the expiry of the limitation periods provided by applicable law;

-• f) in connection with the performance of legal obligations to which the Controller is subject - for the period necessary for their implementation in accordance with the binding provisions of law.
+• f) for the performance of legal obligations to which the Controller is subject – for the period required by the applicable law.

-If your personal data are processed on the basis of your consent, you may withdraw your consent at any time, which will not affect the lawfulness of the processing performed on the basis of your consent before its withdrawal.
+If your personal data are processed on the basis of consent, you may withdraw your consent at any time.
+Withdrawal of consent does not affect the lawfulness of processing carried out prior to its withdrawal.

 5. DATA RECIPIENTS